 Although some of richest companies in the world are publicly traded and dominate the news headlines, the private sector is also growing at a rapid pace with several companies performing better than those with public stock offerings.
-A total of 225 firms made the Forbes annual ranking of America's largest private companies, with combined revenue of $1.57 trillion and 4.7 million employees.
-If you're looking for a job with a successful company, or just want to keep tabs on some of the biggest players, the following list includes some of the top 10 companies in the world among privately held firms as well as a few more to keep on your radar.
+A total of 219 firms made the Forbes annual ranking of America’s largest private companies.
+If you’re looking for a job with a successful company, or just want to keep tabs on some of the biggest players in the business, this list includes some of the top 10 companies in the world among privately held firms as well as a few more to keep on your radar.

 Click through to see billion-dollar companies that started in garages, and the most valuable private companies you should know about today.